Have peace of mind with a drone inspection

-What isn’t checked during a drone inspection?
+What isn't checked during the inspection?

 Like a building and pest inspection, a drone inspection is a visual inspection of the condition of a rooftop.
 As such, it does not inspect the working condition of equipment or other appliances on the roof.
-For example, a drone inspection can identify visible external damage to a solar panel, but it cannot tell you whether there is any internal damage.
+For example, the inspection can identify visible external damage to a solar panel, but it cannot tell you whether there is any internal damage.